gazebo-web/cloudsim/docs/README.md

 ##### Ingress Rules

+The Ingress Rules sub-component relies on the Ingresses component, and it's in charge of managing rules for a certain Ingress.
+These rules describe how a certain endpoint should route into a specific simulation.

 An implementation of the Ingress Rules sub-component using Kubernetes can be found in the `gitlab.com/ignitionrobotics/web/cloudsim/pkg/orchestrator/kubernetes/ingresses/rules` package.
 Or if you prefer using the Gloo Ingress Controller, an implementation with Gloo can be found